putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 ---
-title:  "How to build a responsive design system in Figma"
+title:  "How to build an advanced responsive design system in Figma"
-subhead: "Writing good Jira tickets won't make you famous, but it will make your team's job easier"
+subhead: "Modeling a fully responsive prototype is the Holy Grail.
+Figma includes the tools to make that reaility."
 imageAlt: Screenshot of MIB Electronic Medical Records Portal
 layout: blog_entry
 pageType: blog_entry